TosbackCgusBridge-Bot/CGUs-versions/Bathandbodyworks/Privacy Policy.md

 Privacy &.
 Security

 This privacy policy explains what personal information is collected through our various online channels, how that information is used, to whom it's disclosed, and how it's safeguarded.
-This policy applies only to personal information collected through the online channel where this policy is displayed or linked, such as the Web site or Site (www.bathandbodyworks.com). our mobile websites, microsites.
-Bath &.
-Body Works pages on social media sites, such as Facebook, Twitter or YouTube ("BBW social media page"). and mobile sites of Bath &.
-Body Works that display or link to this policy.
+This policy applies only to personal information collected through the online channel where this policy is displayed or linked by us, such as the Web site or Site (www.bathandbodyworks.com). our mobile websites, microsites. and Bath &.
+Body Works pages on social media sites, ("BBW social media page").
 By "personal information" we mean your identifying information (like name, home address, and email address), and possibly descriptive information (like tastes and preferences) if coupled with your identifying information ("personally identifying information").
 We may refer to Bath &.
 Body Works as "BBW," "we," "us," or "our" throughout this privacy policy.

 This privacy policy answers these questions:

 *   What personal information is collected at our Web site or online channel where this policy is displayed or linked, and how is it used?
+*   How is technology used to serve our advertisements on other Web sites and what choices do you have?
 *   How may you interact with third-party Web sites and content?
 *   What information do we share with third parties (or what information may they access because of the services they provide to us)?
 *   What choices do you have over how your information is used?